niscy-eudiw/eudi-srv-wallet-provider/README.md

 Description: Information about the certification achieved by the WSCD.
 Default value: N/A

-### Wallet Application Attestation Configuration
+### Wallet Instance Attestation Configuration

-Variable: `WALLETAPPLICATIONATTESTATION_VALIDITY`
+Variable: `WALLETINSTANCEATTESTATION_VALIDITY`
-Description: Duration a Wallet Application Attestations is valid for.
+Description: Duration a Wallet Instance Attestations is valid for.
 Default value: `24 hours`
 Maximum value: `24 hours`

-Variable: `WALLETAPPLICATIONATTESTATION_WALLETNAME`
+Variable: `WALLETINSTANCEATTESTATION_WALLETNAME`
-Description: Wallet Name that will be included in the Wallet Application Attestations.
+Description: Wallet Name that will be included in the Wallet Instance Attestations.
 Default value: N/A

-Variable: `WALLETAPPLICATIONATTESTATION_WALLETLINK`
+Variable: `WALLETINSTANCEATTESTATION_WALLETLINK`
-Description: Wallet Link that will be included in the Wallet Application Attestations.
+Description: Wallet Link that will be included in the Wallet Instance Attestations.
 Default value: N/A

 ### Wallet Unit Attestation Configuration